Kixunil/configure_me/configure_me/README.md

 name = "port"
 type = "u16"
 optional = false
+# This text will be used in the documentation (help etc)
+# It's not mandatory, but your progam will be ugly without it.
+doc = "Port to listen on."

 [[param]]
 name = "bind_addr"
-type = "::std::net::Ipv4Addr" # Yes, this works and  you can use your own types implementing Deserialize and FromStr as well! default = "::std::net::Ipv4Addr::new(0, 0, 0, 0)" # Rust expression that creates the value
+type = "::std::net::Ipv4Addr" # Yes, this works and  you can use your own types implementing Deserialize and FromStr as well! default = "::std::net::Ipv4Addr::new(0, 0, 0, 0)" # Rust expression that creates the value doc = "IP address to bind to."

 [[param]]
 name = "tls_cert"
 type = "String"
+doc = "Path to the TLS certificate.
+The connections will be unsecure if it isn't provided."
 # optional = true is the default, no need to add it here
 ```